Pfern/IBSTAT/README.md

 # IBSTAT
 Introductory Biostatistics for GTPB

-By Ana Cristina Paulo ab«ns Marta B. Lopes
+By Ana Cristina Paulo and Marta B. Lopes